ciferkey/ciferkey.github.com/_posts/2018-10-13-kpoi-kotlin-apache-poi.md

   - Projects
 ---

 Sometimes in my line of work I have the *pleasure* of trying to programmatically generate spreadsheets or get to work on someone else's code which generates spreadsheets.
 In Java land the go to library for doing this is [Apache POI](https://poi.apache.org/).
 The API for generating spreadsheets is very imperative and side effect based.
 I could not help be curious about what it might look like if the API was re-imagined with a [Domain Specific Language](https://martinfowler.com/books/dsl.html) written in [Kotlin](https://kotlinlang.org/).
-So I decided like most normal humans would to spend a couple weekends writing code that helps generate spreadsheets.
+So like most normal humans I decided would to spend a couple weekends writing code that helps generate spreadsheets.

 ### What is a DSL?

 For those that not familiar with the concept, a Domain Specific Language is a "computer language specialized to a particular application domain".
 For example SQL (when you exclude the many extensions that have been made to it over the years) is a DSL specifically for querying databases.
 Contrast this to general purpose programming languages like Java, Python, Kotlin, and Haskell which are designed to cover a wide variety of problems.

-Additionally some languages provide the ability to extend the syntax of the language to create DSLs *within* the language itself.
+Some languages provide the ability to extend the syntax of the language to create DSLs *within* the language itself.
 This is fairly common in the ML (thats "Meta Language" not "Machine Learning") family of languages (Standard ML, OCaml, F Sharp) and languages that take inspiration from ML to varying degrees (Haskell, Scala, Rust) as well as modern languages not directly related to ML (Kotlin, Swift, Groovy).
 An example of a DSL you might have within a language is a [declarative way of generating HTML](https://kotlinlang.org/docs/reference/type-safe-builders.html).

 This post is designed to:
 1. Highlight the language features in Kotlin which make wrapping/calling existing Java code a pleasant experience.